billmania/roboquest_arms/README.md

 1. docker pull registry.q4excellence.com:5678/rq_arms

-# Setup for the leader

-1. install miniconda
-2. create the virtual environment
-3. install the packages

 # Run the follower components

-In the following command lines, replace <FOLLOWER SERIAL PORT>
+In the following command lines, executed on the robot to which the follower arm is physically connected, replace <FOLLOWER SERIAL PORT>
 with the full device file name, usually something like /dev/ttyACM0.
 Replace <IP address of leader> with the IP address where the